bachelor-2014/report/v2/hardware.md

     \label{fig:evobot_belts}
 \end{figure}

-We have a quite practical issue with the y axis holders in the top, as we ran out of ball bearings of the right size.
+We have an issue of practical nature with the y axis holders in the top, as we ran out of ball bearings of the right size.
 We did not have time to order new, so the holders are attached to the rails on ball bearings that are too small and then raised with small pieces of paper so the plastic does not hit the rails